Invoany/get_exchange_symbols_coingecko/README.md

 This **method** is a little bigger because we are adding the **current date** to the file name!

 We are also returning an **Dataframe** that contains this information.

+To check the CSV created please look at the file inside of the Output table